manas1803/CodingJS/README.md

 3. Now inside the while loop we will start adding a generic calculation which we will be doing all the time when loop runs.
 4. Now we will have all the 3 conditions here unlike the fixed sliding window
-   a.
-First till we reach the given condition increase the window size (since both i,j starts from 0)
+      * First till we reach the given condition increase the window size (since both i,j starts from 0)
-   b.
-If the condition is met then in that case we store the size of the window and then we increment just the value of `j`.
+      * If the condition is met then in that case we store the size of the window and then we increment just the value of `j`.
 This is important because since the window is variable we still don't know how adding a new value will affect our solution, maybe the new `j` also becomes part of solution and we have a new window size as answer, so here we will have just `j++`
-   c.
-The last condition would be if we out reach our condition, i.e. we now need to move our `i` as well.
+      * The last condition would be if we out reach our condition, i.e. we now need to move our `i` as well.
 Now since the window is variable we are not sure to just do `i++`, so here we have a while loop inside this condition and we check till when we will come out of our main condition, till then do `i++` so that we are sure which values will be part of new array.
 Then after the while loop we do `j++` since we need to move the window ahead.
 5. After all these checks and condition we return the solution value

 > **Note** : The variable sliding window is just opposite of fixed.
 We just need to take care of two things, first even when we get solution we don't move both pointers just `j` since we still can get a window and second we have another condition that we can exceed the solution and in that case we move `i` via while loop